gerryw1389/gerryw1389.github.io/_posts/2016-05-29-it-policies-overview.md

 1. Change Management Policy => A policy for changes which should have procedures.
 Should include: Change authorization, testing, approval, monitoring, and segregation of incompatible duties.

-2. General Policies => A policy for Anti-Virus management, vendors, firewalls, ect.
+2. General Policies => A policy for Anti-Virus management, vendors, firewalls, etc.

 3. Password Policies => A policy for Active Directory, servers, workstations, and applications.

 4. Priviliged Users Policy => A policy which lists which users have administrative rights or anything above a regular user for all systems and applications.

 5. Access Control Policy => A policy which restricts users to their departments.
-Ex: Local admin accounts for support, DBA's to their Databases, ect.
+Ex: Local admin accounts for support, DBA's to their Databases, etc.

 6. Access Authorization Policy => A policy for creation, modification, and deletion of users and a periodic review of users access rights.
 This should be split between departments.